dotnet/docs-maui/docs/user-interface/controls/label.md

 Label label = new Label { FormattedText = formattedString };
 ```

-The following screenshot shows the resulting <xref:Microsoft.Maui.Controls.Label> that contains three `Span` objects:
+The following screenshot shows the resulting <xref:Microsoft.Maui.Controls.Label> that contains three <xref:Microsoft.Maui.Controls.Span> objects:

 :::image type="content" source="media/label/formattedtext.png" alt-text="Screenshot of Label consisting of three spans.":::

-A `Span` can also respond to any gestures that are added to the span's `GestureRecognizers` collection.
-For example, a `TapGestureRecognizer` has been added to the second `Span` in the above examples.
-Therefore, when this `Span` is tapped the `TapGestureRecognizer` will respond by executing the `ICommand` defined by the `Command` property.
+A <xref:Microsoft.Maui.Controls.Span> can also respond to any gestures that are added to the span's `GestureRecognizers` collection.
+For example, a `TapGestureRecognizer` has been added to the second <xref:Microsoft.Maui.Controls.Span> in the above examples.
+Therefore, when this <xref:Microsoft.Maui.Controls.Span> is tapped the `TapGestureRecognizer` will respond by executing the `ICommand` defined by the `Command` property.
 For more information about tap gesture recognition, see [Recognize a tap gesture](~/fundamentals/gestures/tap.md).

 ## Create a hyperlink

-The text displayed by <xref:Microsoft.Maui.Controls.Label> and `Span` instances can be turned into hyperlinks with the following approach:
+The text displayed by <xref:Microsoft.Maui.Controls.Label> and <xref:Microsoft.Maui.Controls.Span> instances can be turned into hyperlinks with the following approach:

-1. Set the `TextColor` and `TextDecoration` properties of the <xref:Microsoft.Maui.Controls.Label> or `Span`.
+1. Set the `TextColor` and `TextDecoration` properties of the <xref:Microsoft.Maui.Controls.Label> or <xref:Microsoft.Maui.Controls.Span>.
-1. Add a `TapGestureRecognizer` to the `GestureRecognizers` collection of the <xref:Microsoft.Maui.Controls.Label> or `Span`, whose `Command` property binds to a `ICommand`, and whose `CommandParameter` property contains the URL to open.
+1. Add a `TapGestureRecognizer` to the `GestureRecognizers` collection of the <xref:Microsoft.Maui.Controls.Label> or <xref:Microsoft.Maui.Controls.Span>, whose `Command` property binds to a `ICommand`, and whose `CommandParameter` property contains the URL to open.
 1. Define the `ICommand` that will be executed by the `TapGestureRecognizer`.
 1. Write the code that will be executed by the `ICommand`.

-The following example, shows a <xref:Microsoft.Maui.Controls.Label> whose content is set from multiple `Span` objects:
+The following example, shows a <xref:Microsoft.Maui.Controls.Label> whose content is set from multiple <xref:Microsoft.Maui.Controls.Span> objects:

 ```xaml
 <Label>